Bangladesh–Myanmar relations

-The neighbouring countries of Bangladesh and Myanmar had a generally frosty relationship under the Burmese military junta as a result of the presence of over 270,000 Rohingya refugees in Bangladesh often served as a major irritant.
-The civil society and political class of Bangladesh often voiced solidarity for Burma's pro-democracy struggle.
-However, relations between the two nations have nose-dived exponentially as a result of Rohingya genocide which has resulted in the influx of over 1.1 million Rohingya refugees from Rakhine State in Myanmar, to Bangladesh.
+Bangladesh and Myanmar have a complex relationship under the military junta in Myanmar, and as a result of the presence of over 270,000 Rohingya refugees in Bangladesh.
+The civil society and political class of Bangladesh have often expressed solidarity for Myanmar's pro-democracy struggle against military rule.

+Relations between the two nations soured as a result of Rohingya genocide which resulted in the influx of over 1.1 million Rohingya refugees from Rakhine State in Myanmar to Bangladesh.
+Despite being neighbouring countries, very little trade exists among these countries.

 History

+Colonial era

+Buddhism came to Myanmar in ancient times through Bengal.
+This shared Buddhist heritage was helpful in resisting the later British rule in the region, which expanded from Bengal outward to Myanmar (then Burma) in the 19th century.
+The monk U Ottama played a significant role in promoting ties between Burma and Bengali nationalists.

+Contemporary Relations

+In May 1979, Burmese President Ne Win visited Bangladesh.
+During his visit, on 23 May, a demarcation agreement between the two countries was signed.

 Operation Clean and Beautiful Nation was a military operation conducted by the Tatmadaw (Myanmar Armed Forces) in northern Rakhine State, near Myanmar's border with Bangladesh in 1991.
 In December 1991, Tatmadaw soldiers crossed the border and accidentally fired on a Bangladeshi military outpost, resulting in Bangladesh Army aiding Rohingya Solidarity Organisation as retaliation.
 The conflict ended in Burmese tactical failure.

 On 7 October 1998, between three and five Bangladeshi fishermen were killed by Burmese Navy forces just off the coast of St. Martin's Island.
 On 8 September 1999, one Bangladeshi fisherman was shot and killed by Burmese Navy forces near St. Martin's Island.
 Nine crewmen from the victim's fishing boat abandoned it, swam for their lives, and were rescued by Bangladeshi forces.
 The Bangladeshi government lodged a formal protest note to Myanmar.
 On 20 August 2000, the Bangladeshi police reported that Burmese border guards had shot and killed four Bangladeshi fishermen off the coast of St. Martin's Island.